-I often say to my loving Secret Facebook community (filled with some of the most amazing and courageous women on this planet) – you have choices.
+I often say to my loving Secret Facebook Community – which is filled with some of the most amazing and courageous women on this planet – you have choices.
 You don’t need to stick around when they’re making bad choices.

-You CAN ask them to leave the house.
-If they refuse or they’re too drunk, you can pick up your keys, grab the kids and head out the door.
+You can ask them to leave the house.
+If they refuse or they’re too drunk, you can pick up your keys, grab the kids, and head right out the door.

-Over the years I have had some women say to me, “Michelle, it’s not that easy.
+Over the years, I have had some women say to me, “Michelle, it’s not that easy.
 What if they decide to follow me?
-And start yelling.
 What if the kids are busy and don’t want to leave the house?”

 And here’s the loving but hard truth I need you to hear:

 P.S.
-Speaking of our Secret Facebook Group – one of the very wise women shared this comment when I asked the group this question: what do you do when you think your loved one might drink this weekend?
+Speaking of our Secret Facebook Group, one of the very wise women who is a part of it shared this comment when I asked the group this question: “What do you do when you think your loved one might drink this weekend?”